w3c/wcag2ict/recommendations-for-level-AAA-success-criteria.md

 Where a non-web document technology supports incorporation of live audio-only content, this applies directly as written, and as described in [Intent from Understanding Success Criterion 1.2.9](https://www.w3.org/WAI/WCAG22/Understanding/audio-only-live#intent).
 <div class="note wcag2ict documents">

-This SC would not apply to "non-web documents" because any non-web technology that was streaming or presenting live audio content would be considered software".</div>
+This success criterion is problematic to apply directly to non-web documents (including audio files) that are then played by live audio players (such as  internet radio players).
+These live audio players may not currently support displaying captions and it may pose a risk if used in vehicles so may not be suitable in all cases.

 ###### Applying SC 1.2.9 Audio-Only (Live) to Non-Web Software